Torkiliuz/dc_uploader/README.md

 ### Q: Can I use this tool on windows?

-A: Maybe, but most likely not.
-While built on python, it does rely quite a bit on assumptions specific to Linux.
-The bash scripts certainly will not work.
+A: No you'll be missing a lot of the required tools.
 Instead, look into [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 Once WSL is running, just mount your torrent parent folder to the WSL environment through /etc/fstab and you should be fine.
 Treat it like a second computer.